Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation

 \section{Introduction}

 Ultra-relativistic collisions of heavy ions at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC) have proposed the presence of quark-gluon plasma (QGP) \cite{STAR:2006vcp, Adams:2005dq, PHENIX:2004vcz, ALICE:2010khr, BRAHMS:2005gow}.
 This QGP phase exists fleetingly, lasting only a few fm/c (4$-$5 fm/c at RHIC and 10$-$12 fm/c at LHC) ~\cite{vanHees:2004gq, Rapp:2009my}.
-Conversely, exploring the properties of QGP through the heavy quarks (charm and beauty) dynamics is a topic of high contemporary interest \cite{Song:2015sfa, Andronic:2015wma, Dong:2019unq, Aarts:2016hap, Uphoff:2011ad, Plumari:2017ntm, Gossiaux:2008jv, Prakash:2021lwt, Prakash:2023wbs, Prakash:2023hfj, Singh:2023smw, Kurian:2020orp, Cao:2016gvr, Mazumder:2011nj, Zhang:2022fum, PhysRevD.103.054030, Jamal:2021btg,Jamal:2020emj, Sun:2023adv,Plumari:2019hzp, Prakash_2024, Du:2023ewh,Shaikh:2021lka,Kumar:2021goi,das2022dynamics,PhysRevLett.132.222301,Altmann:2024kwx,PhysRevLett.130.231902,ZACCONE2024116483,PhysRevD.109.L011503,PhysRevD.106.034032,Jamal_2024,PhysRevD.109.116008,Das:2024vac,Chandra:2024ron,K:2023dum,Pooja:2023gqt}.
+Conversely, exploring the properties of QGP through the heavy quarks (charm quark and bottom quark) dynamics is a topic of high contemporary interest \cite{Song:2015sfa, Andronic:2015wma, Dong:2019unq, Aarts:2016hap, Uphoff:2011ad, Plumari:2017ntm, Gossiaux:2008jv, Prakash:2021lwt, Prakash:2023wbs, Prakash:2023hfj, Singh:2023smw, Kurian:2020orp, Cao:2016gvr, Mazumder:2011nj, Zhang:2022fum, PhysRevD.103.054030, Jamal:2021btg,Jamal:2020emj, Sun:2023adv,Plumari:2019hzp, Prakash_2024, Du:2023ewh,Shaikh:2021lka,Kumar:2021goi,das2022dynamics,PhysRevLett.132.222301,Altmann:2024kwx,PhysRevLett.130.231902,ZACCONE2024116483,PhysRevD.109.L011503,PhysRevD.106.034032,Jamal_2024,PhysRevD.109.116008,Das:2024vac,Chandra:2024ron,K:2023dum,Pooja:2023gqt}.
 Heavy quarks (HQs) are almost formed in initial hard scatterings of very early phases of ultrarelativistic heavy-ion collisions (HICs) and conserved during the evolution.
 The HQs take a longer time to become thermalized than lighter medium particles.
 Due to their significantly larger masses compared to the typical temperatures achieved in HICs, their diffusion through the hot QCD matter can be modelled as a Brownian particle.
 Slowly moving HQs undergo a Brownian motion in a medium of light quarks and gluons \cite{Moore:2004tg}.
 The HQs are valuable probes for studying the time evolution of the QGP medium.
-Their dynamics can be studied using the Langevin equation under the normal diffusion, where the interaction of the HQs with the medium is taken through the transport coefficients \cite{Cao:2018ews,Das:2013kea}.
+Their dynamics can be studied using the Langevin equation, where the interaction of the HQs with the medium is taken through the transport coefficients \cite{Cao:2018ews,Das:2013kea}.
 The standard Langevin equation (LE) is used to study Brownian motion, assuming normal diffusion.
 This means that the mean-squared displacement ($\langle x(t)^2\rangle$) of the particle increases linearly with time when observed over a long period \cite{kubo2012statistical}.
-We use the Langevin equation to study the HQs dynamics in hot QCD matter \cite{PhysRevC.86.034905, PhysRevC.93.014901, PhysRevC.84.064902,vanHees:2007me, Das:2013kea}.
-However, this traditional approach struggles to explain the energy loss by HQs in the QGP medium \cite{Das:2015ana,ZHANG2023138219,SUN2019134933} and the collective flow of hadronic particles arising from heavy quarks \cite{Li2020,PhysRevC.73.034913,CAO2014569}.
+I use the LE to study the HQs dynamics in hot QCD matter \cite{PhysRevC.86.034905, PhysRevC.93.014901, PhysRevC.84.064902,vanHees:2007me, Das:2013kea}.